Hibby/packetradio-guide/docs/linux.md

 brackets and add the user and group you're trying for!
 See [Permissions and Groups](#Permissions-and-Groups) for an example.

+### Running Command Line Programs as Root

+We prefix a command with `sudo` if we want it to be run as root and we know we're in the right group!

+!!! note "Terminal Command"
+	`nano /etc/bpq32.cfg`

+	becomes

+	`sudo nano /etc/bpq32.cfg`

 ### Editing text as root

 The path of least resistance for many is to use the command line - if you know